-Elizabeth L Silver is the author of the memoir, The Tincture of Time: A Memoir of (Medical) Uncertainty, to be published in April 2017 by The Penguin Press, and the critically acclaimed novel, The Execution of Noa P. Singleton (Crown, 2013).
-The Execution of Noa P. Singleton was an Amazon Best Book of the Year, the Amazon Best Debut of the Month, a Kirkus Best Book of the Summer, Kansas City Star Best Book of the Year, Oprah “Ten Books to Pick up Now,” and selection for the Target Emerging Author Series.
-The Execution of Noa P. Singleton has been optioned for film by ImageMovers Production Company, for whom she is writing the screenplay, and translated into Polish, French, Japanese, Russian, Thai, and Korean.
+The Execution of Noa P. Singleton was an Amazon Best Book of the Year, the Amazon Best Debut of the Month, a Kirkus Best Book of the Summer, Kansas City Star Best Book of the Year, and selection for the Target Emerging Author Series.
+The Tincture of Time was featured on PBS and NPR, and was an O Magazine/Oprah’s “Ten Books to Pick up Now.”

 Elizabeth is currently working on a new novel, and several film and TV projects.
 Born and raised in New Orleans and Dallas, she lives in Los Angeles with her family.